-Ask any kid on a school bus in June, summer is the season to be on vacation.
+Summer is the season to be on vacation.
 But when you live with pain, jockeying for a spot at the beach or squeezing onto another overbooked flight are more than just nuisances they’re triggers.
 To ensure your next trip is full of plenty of well-deserved R&R and flare-up-free, follow these tips on how to prepare, what to bring, and when to change your itinerary.
 Consider it your guide to a pain-free trip.

-Double up.
 Pack two sets of all medications one in your checked luggage, one in whatever you’re carrying on — in case one is lost.
 Assume that your prescriptions won’t be available where you are going, says Cole, including over-the-counter medications.
 Even if there is a pharmacy, why spend precious vacation time waiting in line to get meds refilled, or trying to figure out the name of your drug in the local language?
 Always keep pills in their original prescription bottles to avoid confusion with security officials.
 To minimize explanation (and holding up the line behind you), choose the security line for Family and Medical Liquids if available at your airport.
 It is also helpful to bring your doctor’s contact information and copies all of prescriptions and medical records in case you need medical care.

 Be aware that changes in when you eat and how much and what you’re drinking can affect some drugs.
 Also, Cole says, don’t try to do everything, especially when you first arrive; you’re best off allowing for plenty of rest at the start of your stay.